Stalemate: Proposed rule change

 However, Kaufman tested the idea of scoring stalemates higher than draws with the chess engine Komodo, and found that the impact is quite small because it is rare to be able to force stalemate but not checkmate: while all king and pawn versus king endgames become wins when the pawn is protected (except when the attacking king is trapped in front of its own rook pawn), this does not turn out to be common enough.
 The problem is that king and lone minor piece against king cannot force stalemate in general.
 Emanuel Lasker and Richard Réti proposed that both stalemate and king and minor versus king (with the minor piece side to move) should give ¾ points to the superior side: this would effectively restore not only the old stalemate rule but also the old bare king rule.
 Kaufman and correspondence grandmaster Arno Nickel have proposed going even further, and giving only ¼ point as well to the side that brings about a threefold repetition (which likewise has precedents in xiangqi, shogi, and Go).
 According to his tests with Komodo, chess at the level of a human World Championship match would have a draw rate of 65.6%; scoring stalemate as ¾–¼ reduces the draw rate to 63.4%; scoring stalemate and bare king as ¾–¼ brings it to 55.9%; and scoring stalemate, bare king, and threefold repetition as ¾–¼ brings it all the way down to 22.6%.
 (The same reduction of draws would occur if stalemate, bare king, and threefold repetition were scored as 1–0 instead of ¾–¼, but the point of the ¾–¼ scoring is to allow the weaker side to still benefit from avoiding checkmate, while giving the stronger side something to play for even when checkmate cannot be attained.)

-Jelliss has suggested that under the logic that stalemate should be a win (since any move would get the king taken), checklock should be a draw.
-(In a checklock position, no forward play is possible even if exposing the king to check is valid, so the king cannot get captured.
-The same logic would apply to deadlock.)
+Jelliss has suggested that under the logic that stalemate should be a win since any move would allow the king to be taken on the next move, checklock (checkmate where the opponent is deadlocked) should be a draw.
+In a checklock position (see diagram at right), no move would be possible even if exposing the king to check were valid, so the game would stop and the king would not get captured.
+The same logic would apply to deadlock.